Heidemarie Schmidt: Early life and education

 Schmidt was born in Germany.
-She studied physics at the Technical University Leipzig, where she developed strategies to measure the bandwidths of ultrathin III-V semiconductors.
+She studied physics at Leipzig University, where she developed strategies to measure the bandwidths of ultrathin III-V semiconductors.
 She remained in Leipzig for her postdoc, where she worked on spintronics using ZnO.

 Research and career

 In 2003 Schmidt established a research group on nano-spintronics at Leipzig University.
 She moved to the Helmholtz-Zentrum Dresden-Rossendorf in 2007, where she spent five years.
-In 2012 the German Research Foundation awarded Schmidt a Fraunhoffer Attract fellowship, which she held at the Chemnitz University of Technology.
+In 2012 the German Research Foundation awarded Schmidt a Fraunhofer Attract fellowship, which she held at the Chemnitz University of Technology.
 Here she started working on memresistive devices for edge analytics and secure electronics.
 She demonstrated an analogue memristor based on BiFeO_{3} and a digital memristor based on YMnO_{3}.

-She joined the Leibniz Institute of Photonic Technology in 2017.
+She joined the Leibniz Institute of Photonic Technology (IPHT Jena) in 2017.
 Schmidt develops new detectors for understanding quantum phenomena.
-She works on both cooled and uncooled spatial and temporal sensors that can detect in the Terahertz and Infrared region.
+She works on both cooled and uncooled spatial and temporal sensors that can detect in the Terahertz and infrared region.
 To achieve this sensing, Schmidt uses micro- and nanotechnologies.
 She has developed memristors for use in cryogenic environments, such as those found in quantum technologies, and for space missions.
 Her memristors are modelled on neural circuitry, and can certifiably (transparently, repeatably and honestly) perform calculations – and store the results.
 In 2023 she founded MemLog, which provides new electronic components for neuromorphic computing architecture.